vstechno-official/wEScrap/README.md

-# Web App Extractor
+# wEScrap Extractor

-Web App Extractor is a tool that allows you to extract CSS and HTML from any website.
+wEScrap is a tool that allows you to extract CSS and HTML from any website.
 It provides a user-friendly interface for entering a URL and extracting the website's styles and content.

 ## Features